-A patient with symptoms and/or signs suggesting liver dysfunction or in whom an abnormal liver test has occurred, should be evaluated for evidence of the development of a more severe hepatic reaction while on therapy with indomethacin extended-release capsules.
-If clinical signs and symptoms consistent with liver disease develop or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), indomethacin extended-release capsules should be discontinued.
+A patient with symptoms and/or signs suggesting liver dysfunction, or in whom an abnormal liver test values has occured, should be evaluated for evidence of the development of a more severe hepatic reaction while on therapy with indomethacin extended-release capsules.
+If clinical signs and symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), indomethacin extended-release capsules should be discontinued.

 Information for Patients

 Patients should be informed of the following information before initiating therapy with a NSAID and periodically during the course of ongoing therapy.
 Patients should also be encouraged to read the NSAID Medication Guide that accompanies each prescription dispensed.

 1. Indomethacin extended-release capsules, like other NSAIDs, may cause serious CV side effects, such as MI or stroke, which may result in hospitalization and even death.
 Although serious CV events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and should ask for medical advice when observing any indicative sign or symptoms.
 Patients should be apprised of the importance of this follow-up (see WARNINGS : Cardiovascular Effects).